-- In the first series of Jewelpet, Dian has a cold that lasts for several episodes after his release from his frozen seal.
+- In Jewelpet (2009), Dian has a cold that lasts for several episodes after his release from his frozen seal.

 - The Stalking Zuko Series Zuko gets extremely sick from cooler fever as warming himself in a freezer caused a temperature shift that weakened his immune system.

 - In Tommy Pickles: The Terrible Twos, Didi thinks Tommy will catch a cold if he stays in his wet clothes.

 - In Travels of the Trifecta, Paul catches a severe cold from being soaking wet in the rain near the beginning of the story.

 - In the movie Balto, Rosy is taken to the doctor, and sees her dog Jenna outside.
 When Rosy goes to play with Jenna, she starts to cough, and her father rushes out saying, "You'll catch your death out here!"
 Justified, as Rosy was already sick with diphtheria, and being outside on a cold Alaskan winter evening with no coat would have likely made her worse.

 - Beauty and the Beast: Belle's father Maurice lets out a Freeze Sneeze when he first enters the Beast's castle after getting drenched in a rainstorm and develops a nasty cough after the Beast locks him in the cold dungeon.
 Later, after failing to convince the villagers to help him rescue Belle, he tries to go back to the castle by himself, but gets caught in a blizzard and becomes sicker than ever.
 Fortunately, when Belle and the Beast see this in the magic mirror, the Beast lets Belle go to take him safely home, where he somehow becomes instantly well enough to ride back to the castle with Belle at the climax.